wjb321/TTCan-/FreeRTOS/tutorials_warship_tests/10.priority_flip/readme.txt

-so finally: high and low has same priority, while middle has the highest priority. now we say, it is the prioriry flipping
+so finally: high and low has same priority, while middle has the highest priority. now we say, it is the prioriry flipping there are the differences between binarySemaphore and mutex:https://blog.csdn.net/wanruoqingkong/article/details/36006921